Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

-Many parents wonder whether their child really needs occupational therapy, or whether doing "therapy activities" at home is enough to help their child.
+Many parents wonder whether their child really needs occupational therapy, or whether doing "therapy-type activities" at home is enough to help their child.

 Occupational therapy is about helping people become functional (or be restored to function) in every area of their lives.
 And we use “purposeful activities” in order to do this.